HMS Doris (1896): Service history

-Under the command of Captain R. C. Prothero, she was flagship of Vice-Admiral Sir Robert Harris when he was Commander-in-Chief, Cape of Good Hope Station in South Africa 1898-1900.
+She was the flagship of Vice-Admiral Sir Robert Harris when he was Commander-in-Chief, Cape of Good Hope Station in South Africa 1898-1900.

-In 1899 at least one of HMS Doriss QF 4.7 in guns was mounted on an improvised field carriage and used as a field gun in the Second Boer War.
+In 1899 at least one of HMS Doris's QF 4.7 in guns was mounted on an improvised field carriage and used as a field gun in the Second Boer War.
 The gun used at Magersfontein was known as Joe Chamberlain.
-Captain Prothero, known as 'Prothero the Bad', was a man of violent temper who terrified his officers and crew alike.

 She paid off at Devonport in May 1901, when, to honour her crew, the men of the other ships in the harbour spontaneously manned yards and sides and gave a salute.

 After a refit, she was on 4 June 1902 commissioned into the Channel Squadron with the crew of HMS Arrogant.
-Captain Frederick Robert William Morgan was appointed in command.
 She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII, and visited Souda Bay, Crete for combined maneuvers with other ships of the Channel and Cruiser squadrons the following month.
 In October she visited Tetouan.

-In April 1911 she was on station with the Atlantic Fleet at Gibraltar under the command of Captain Michael Henry Hodges.
+In April 1911 she was on station with the Atlantic Fleet at Gibraltar.